MEDIA & PUBLICATION

 Case of AMD worldwide with global direct healthcare cost of USD 255B

-First-in-Class Oral Therapy for Treatment of Macular Degeneration
+First-in-Class Oral Therapy for Treatment of Dry Age-Related Macular Degeneration and Stargardt Disease

 LBS-008, developed by

-, a subsidiary company of Lin BioScience, is a first-in-class oral therapy targeting Dry Age-Related Macular Degeneration (AMD) and Stargardt Disease, which are untreatable conditions that cause vision loss in adults and children respectively.
+, a subsidiary of Lin BioScience, is a first-in-class oral therapy targeting Dry Age-Related Macular Degeneration (dry AMD) and Stargardt Disease (Stargardt), which are eye diseases that cause vision loss in adults and children respectively and currently have no available treatment.

-Age-related Macular Degeneration (AMD) is the leading cause of blindness in people over the age of 50 globally.
-While there are two forms of the disease, 90% of cases of severe vision loss are caused by dry AMD.
-Because no treatment currently exists, dry AMD is devastating for patients worldwide, affecting 10M people in the US alone.
+Age-related Macular Degeneration (AMD) is a leading cause of blindness in people over the age of 50 globally.
+This disease has two forms, dry form, which accounts for 90% of AMD cases, and wet form.
+Because no treatment currently exists, dry AMD is devastating for patients, affecting 170 million people worldwide (11 million in the US alone) with a global direct healthcare cost of 255 billion US dollars.

-Stargardt disease is the inherited juvenile form macular degeneration, which affects 1 in 8,000-10,000 children.
-Patients suffer from progressive vision loss starting in childhood, with most patients becoming visually impaired by the age of 20.
+Stargardt disease is an inherited juvenile form of macular degeneration, which affects 1 in 8,000-10,000 children.
+Patients suffer from progressive vision loss often starting in childhood, with most patients becoming visually impaired by the age of 20.
+The disease is caused by a mutation in the ABCA4 gene, which leads to the accelerated formation and accumulation of A2E, a toxic by-product of the visual cycle.
+Accumulation of A2E in the retina causes progressive retinal cell death and permanent loss of vision.
 Currently, there is no treatment for Stargardt disease, which is an orphan indication.

 Healthy photoreceptors and RPE cells